Hawke922/movie-app/README.md

 # Movie App
 This is a simple React application that allows you to search for movies using the OMDB API, view their search results and details, and add or remove them from your favourites.
+Hosted live on [Netflify](https://magnificent-muffin-9a364c.netlify.app/).

 ## Features
 - Search for movies using the OMDB API and display the search results with "infinite scrolling"